mmtk/mmtk-core/docs/userguide/src/portingguide/howto/nogc.md

 1. Create an `MMTKBuilder` using [`MMTKBuilder::new()`](https://docs.mmtk.io/api/mmtk/struct.MMTKBuilder.html#method.new).
 You can set runtime options via [`set_option()`](https://docs.mmtk.io/api/mmtk/struct.MMTKBuilder.html#method.set_option) for things like the GC plan to use, heap sizes, etc. This is [a full list of runtime options](https://docs.mmtk.io/api/mmtk/util/options/struct.Options.html).
+   You can also set options by directly accessing the `options` in the builder, such as `builder.options.threads.set(4)`.
    It is a common practice that the VM parses its command line arguments, then sets some GC-related options to MMTk here.
 You can also set virtual memory layout for MMTk.
 Some runtimes may require special layouts, such as using compressed pointers with a fixed heap range.
 However, both setting options and VM layouts are optional -- MMTk will use the default values if none is set.